brayvid/visualize-searches/README.md

 # rank-youtube-searches
 - Find and sort by frequency the search terms in a Youtube "MyActivity.html" file.
-This file is available at https://takeout.google.com/settings/takeout, selecting My Activity > Select specific activity data > Youtube, and following the prompts.
+This file is available at https://takeout.google.com/settings/takeout by selecting My Activity > Select specific activity data > Youtube, and following the prompts.
 - Save a report as a text file.
 - Video titles are not counted, only searched words are.
 - JQuery, p5.js and p5.dom.js are used.